Famous/framework/README.md

 First, make sure you have [Node.js](http://nodejs.org) installed, at least version `0.12`.

-Then, to get started, first create a new folder for your project:
+Then, to get started, create a new folder for your project:

-    $ mkdir my-new-folder # Create a new folder to hold your code
+    $ mkdir my-new-folder # A new folder to hold your code
     $ cd my-new-folder

-Next, install a special version of the Famous CLI:
+Next, install a special version of the Famous CLI (the `framework` branch):

     $ npm cache clean
     $ npm install -g 'git://github.com/Famous/famous-cli.git#framework'